pkrc267/100-days-of-code/log.md

 Day 5: learnt about sessions in php, security features for password using md5 and validation of input fields in php.
 	also: figured out the form data insertion into database using $_GET.
 But problem occurs everytime the form is submitted using $_POST.
 On using POST error occurs- Undefined variables (even when the variables are declared at the right place).

+Day 6: studied dynamic programming concepts.
+Thinking to get on with python.

+Day 7: Learning python from codecademy.com, also being in touch with algorithms(dynamic programming).